JetBrains/resharper-unity/README.md

 However, Unity does not currently support Rider.
 This plugin adds that support:

 * An "Open C# Project in Rider" item to the Assets menu.
-    * With help of [RiderUnity3dConnector](https://github.com/PotterDai/RiderUnity3DConnector/releases) open file is fast and Rider is always focused after opening file.
-It needs to be installed manually in Rider via Settings->Plugins->Install plugin from disk.
+    * Open file is fast and Rider is always focused after opening file.
 * Double click a C# script file or error message in Unity will open Rider and navigate to the corresponding file and line.
 * Runs on Windows, Linux and macOS.
 * Sets language level when generating project files